 Chicken adobo is a Filipino chicken dish that's simple yet has amazing depth of flavor.
 Traditionally made with caramelized onions and garlic, this easy low FODMAP, Instant Pot chicken adobo version uses the green parts of the leek instead of onion and garlic-infused olive oil to make it an IBS-friendly dish.
-This low FODMAP chicken adobo recipe also includes gluten-free, low carb, Keto, Paleo, and Whole30 options as well as instructions for making rice, at the same time, pot-in-pot!
+This low FODMAP chicken adobo recipe also includes gluten-free, low carb, and Keto options as well as instructions for making rice, at the same time, pot-in-pot!

 What is chicken adobo?

 As mentioned, chicken adobo is a dish hailing from the Philippines.
 Flavor-wise, it is very tangy from the combination of soy sauce and vinegar in the sauce, peppery, and a little bit spicy.
 Some chicken adobo recipes are also a little bit sweet from the addition of some sort of sweetener, typically sugar; however, I much prefer my low FODMAP chicken adobo it without any sweetener, despite its heavy acidity.

 A variety of different chicken parts can be used to make chicken adobo - legs, bone-in thighs, or a combination.
 I find boneless, skinless chicken thighs to be the yummiest choice for chicken adobo.

 Making Chicken Adobo Low FODMAP

 One of the things that makes traditional chicken adobo so delicious are its caramelized onions.
 So, when I first approached making this dish low FODMAP, I was like: is it even possible?
 I was a bit pessimistic but decided to try it out using leeks.